 Australian abortion laws vary

 Several studies show that most Australians support safe and legal abortion.
 However, laws vary between Australian states and territories, which can be confusing.
 Most of the variation concerns the reason for abortion and the stage of pregnancy.
 Early abortion (up to 14 weeks) is available Australia-wide and later abortion is available in most states and territories.

 Abortion rates in Australia

 The exact number of abortions performed in Australia each year isn’t known (only South Australia, Western Australia and the Northern Territory collect abortion statistics and only South Australia releases the data), but an estimate published in 2005 put the number of abortions performed in Australia each year at 70,000 to 80,000.

-Medicare data give an indication of abortion numbers, but don’t distinguish between abortions and other medical procedures, such as the removal of a fetus that has already died.
+Medicare data gives an indication of abortion numbers, but doesn’t distinguish between abortions and other medical procedures, such as the removal of a fetus that has already died.
 Medication abortion numbers cannot be estimated from Medicare.
 The estimated abortion rate for Australia in 2003 was 19.7 abortions per 1,000 women aged between 15 and 44 years.

 International rates range from 7.7 abortions per 1,000 women aged 15 to 44 per year in Germany to 90 in Eastern Europe, with a world average of 35.
 These rates tend to reflect the attitude of each country to comprehensive sexuality education and effective contraception, rather than the sexual behaviour of the people who live there.